The bottleneck

 prompt

 Read this doc at https://www.prosus.com/~/media/Files/P/prosus-corp-v2/results-reports-and-events-archive/latest-results/hy2026/hy2026-results-video-transcript.pdf and turn it into one DENSE HTML page: the headline, the 3 numbers that matter, then the proof.
-Cut the rest, keep my voice.md tone, and tell me what you dropped.
+Cut the rest, keep my data/person.md tone, and tell me what you dropped.

 Part II